Mother: Princess Grace, formerly the actress Grace Kelly

 Military service: French Navy

 He is interested in environmental issues, alternative energy and hybrid vehicles.
-Some buses in Monaco run on rapeseed oil.

 An avid athlete, he has competed in five Winter Olympics

 (1988, 1992, 1994, 1998, 2002) in the sport of bobsledding but has not won any medals.

 He has been a member of the International Olympic Committee since 1985.

 His two oldest children are not in line for the throne, because they were born out of wedlock.

 March 31, 2005 - Monaco's Crown Council transfers the regency of the tiny kingdom to Prince Albert, the heir to the throne, saying that Prince Rainier can no longer carry out his duties as monarch.

 April 6, 2005 - Prince Rainier III dies of organ failure and Prince Albert becomes Albert II, Sovereign Prince of Monaco.